The Role of Ab Initio Beta-Decay Calculations in Light Nuclei for Probes of Physics Beyond the Standard Model: Many-body methods

 where we define the short-time propagator $G(\bfR,\bfR',\Delta\tau)=\mel{\bfR}{e^{-(H-E_0)\Delta\tau}}{\bfR'}$, and denote the matrix element $\inner{\bfR}{\Psi(\tau)}$ as $\Psi(\bfR,\tau)$.
 The propagation in imaginary time can thus be performed by sampling $G(\bfR,\bfR',\Delta\tau)$ with Monte Carlo techniques to evolve the configurations to the next time step.
 Expectation values of operators must also be computed as a function of imaginary time, and averaged once convergence is reached.
 Figure~\ref{fig:gfmc.prop} shows this for the $^6$He Gamow-Teller $\beta$ decay matrix element computed in Ref.~\cite{King:2020wmp} with GFMC using the NV2+3-Ia chiral interaction~\cite{Piarulli:2016vel,Piarulli:2017dwd}.

 The form of the VMC trial wave function used in nuclear structure calculations has the form~\cite{Wiringa:2000gb}

 with $U_{ij}$ and $U_{ijk}$ being two- and three-body correlation operators designed to reflect the impact of the nuclear interaction at short distances, and $\mathcal{S}$ being symmetrization operator.
 The component $\Psi_J$ serves the role of the unperturbed model wave function and contains information about the symmetries and quantum numbers of the system.
-Details of the specific form of $\Psi_J$ are discussed in the review of Ref.~\cite{Carlson:2014vla}.
-The correlation operators $U_{ij}$ are spin and isospin dependent, and have a radial dependence that comes from solutions to a set of coupled screened two-body Schr\"{o}dinger equations for different spin-isospin ($ST$) channels of the $N\!N$ system.
+Details of the specific form of $\Psi_J$ are discussed in the review of Ref.~\cite{Carlson:2014vla}. \red{For $p$-shell nuclei, nucleons are placed into the $s$- and $p$-shell orbitals with additional correlation functions that encode the cluster structure of the system ({\it e.g}, $^6$Li has an $\alpha$-deuteron cluster structure).} The correlation operators $U_{ij}$ are spin and isospin dependent, and have a radial dependence that comes from solutions to a set of coupled screened two-body Schr\"{o}dinger equations for different spin-isospin ($ST$) channels of the $N\!N$ system.
 Instead, $U_{ijk}$ comes directly from the three-body force operators, and has variational parameters governing the strength of each term, as well as re-scaling the interparticle separations.
 Specific forms of the correlation operators can be found in Ref.~\cite{Pudliner:1997ck}.